nospaceships/node-yara/README.md

 Before any `Scanner` instances can be configured, or used for scanning, the `yara.initialize()` function must be called.

+## yara.libyaraVersion()

+The `libyaraVersion()` function returns a string containing the version of YARA which was statically compiled into the module during installation.

+The following example will print `3.6.4` to standard output if the module was installed using the `YARA=3.6.4 npm install yara` command:

+	console.log(yara.libyaraVersion())

 ## yara.initialize(callback)

 The `initialize()` function initializes the YARA library by calling the